Home Page

 Please Practice Safe Shucking

-oyster restoration in MA
+oyster restoration in Massachusetts

 "It's just stupid.
 It's like not wearing a seat belt in the car." - R. Hoch.

 But it never happened to me.
-Until it did.

 The Story

 There is this amazing person, Sarah, who loves oysters.
 We have enjoyed many together.
-She came up with the idea of bringing oysters to a local wine store for people to enjoy oysters and wine together and to raise money for the Massachusetts Oyster Project, an organization working on oyster restoration and shell recycling in Boston, Massachusetts.
-The event was arranged, and I volunteered to help shuck 500 oysters.
+She came up with the idea of bringing oysters to a local wine store for people to enjoy oysters and wine together while raising money for the Massachusetts Oyster Project, an organization working on oyster restoration and shell recycling in Boston, Massachusetts.

 The day started out perfectly.